 All patterns are scarce with most being very rare.
 Pattern collecting is definitely an extremely advanced segment of American Numismatics.

-CAC approved.
+CAC.
 92.28 grs., Original.
 The Braided Hair Large Cent obverse without the stars.
-This is a beautiful deep mirrored proof with nice medium brown surfaces with streaks of subdued red on both sides.
+This is a pleasing chocolate brown example that is housed in an old first generation holder.

 Rarity-5.
 A proof struck in copper-nickel with a plain edge.
 The obverse is the Flying Eagle design coupled with a reverse that resembles the 1860 adopted design but is lacking the shield at the top of the wreath.
 This is a beautiful example with a needle-sharp strike and highly reflective surfaces.
 The color is a lovely orange-red with iridescent turquoise and rose at the reverse rim.